 There was a plan to upgrade part of the A14 to motorway, which included two services: Cambridge and Brampton Hut.
 With construction well underway, there was no word about whether these two would continue the trend of randomly being designated rest area rather than motorway service area.
 Shortly before the road opened, the road was downgraded to standard A-road, so the question has become academic and was probably never even considered.

-As set out in Circular 01/2008, rest areas must provide at least the following facilities, 24 hours a day, 365 days a year, while complying with all current and future equality legislation:
+As set out in Circular 02/2013, rest areas must provide at least the following facilities, 24 hours a day, every day of the year, while complying with all current and future equality legislation:

 - Free parking for up to two hours for all types of vehicle, including those making repairs.